GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### One of the things I’ve been pushing is code reading.
-I think that is the most useful thing that a community of programmers can do for each other—spend time on a regular basis reading each other’s code.
+> ### We may say most aptly that the Analytical Engine weaves algebraical patterns just as the Jacquard loom weaves flowers and leaves.
 >
-> ~ *Douglas Crockford*
+> ~ *Ada Lovelace*

 ---
 ## 🏎 Quick Facts